Milo exemplifies the message of the first Sunday of Advent. He’s the most hopeful creature I’ve ever had the luck to meet.

 I often wake up from a nap, face-to-face with his big nose and bright eyes, to find a ball, a tug, and a stuffy toy lined up beside me.

-He’ll often give guests a ball and step back expectantly.
-If they have even a tiny smidgen of desire to play, he’s ready.
+He’ll often give guests a ball and step back, smiling.
+If they have a smidgen of desire to play, he’s ready.

 I love December—Christmas and Yule and the solstice.
 It is a cozy month to take stock and get ready to start again, get ready for the light.